adamFittlerGit/IDM/README.md

 We can get that H = ((0.091D)^3.04/0.025)^(1/4.47) allowing us to calculate the height of the parkinsonia given its diameter.

-The only Issue is that this is the canopy diameter but I think is this case it will be fine to do it this way
+The only Issue is that this is the canopy diameter but I think is this case it will be fine to do it this way.
+We will make it such that the maximum risk radius from a 5 * the height of the tree.
+This will be easy to quantify using the known drone pixel to metre ratio or getting info about the drone image metadata in order to calculate these distances using projections.

+This will then need to be used in order to make an accurately labelled dataset for the vlm model finetuning like for lava as well as finetuning the openai vlm models in order to see how each of these compare in there results for risk identification in images.

 ---